ibm-cloud-docs/dns/ro-migration.md

 Additional resources can be found in [OpenSRS Documentation](https://opensrs.com/resources/documentation/){: external}.

-### What will happen to my balance with IBM ResellOne?
-{: #balance}
-{: faq}
-{: support}

-Starting 2 November 2021, all credit balances in the ResellOne portal will be captured and transferred to our billing team for refunds.
-These credit balances will be processed in one of the following ways:

-* Credit balances more than $100.00 as of 2 November 2021 where the customer has processed a payment with us in the last 6 months will be refunded automatically.
-* Credit balances more than $100.00 as of 2 November 2021 where the customer has _not_ processed a payment with us in the last 6 months will require the customer to open a ticket and provide ACH details for a refund to be processed.
-* Credit balances of less than $100.00 as of 2 November 2021 will be credited to the customer account for future use.

-Refunds are expected to take 1 to 7 days to be processed within billing, with up to 10 additional days depending on any delays in place in the customer’s financial institution.
-Requests for refund will be honored throughout the month of November.
-Cash refund will not happen for those accounts with an IBM-provided credit.
-{: note}

 ### If I have more questions, who can I contact?
 {: #additional-questions}
 {: faq}
 {: support}

 If you have questions, contact [IBM Cloud Support](/docs/dns?topic=dns-gettinghelp-with-dns).

 ## If you have fewer than 100 domains
 {: #resellone-basic-tier}